snimu/blog/contents/the-perfect-vlm/article.md

   - Easy adaptability of those aesthetics via cheap LoRAs to the diffusion model alone
   - Multi-step generation for a good efficiency-to-quality trade-off

-There are a few strange things about this.
+However, there are a few strange things about this.

 *Why do we do image-generation from only 25%-75% mask-tokens?*